sathify/CCSS/README.md

 <a name="elements"></a>
-## Elements of Component CSS
+## Elements of CCSS

-Below are the major elements used either fully or in a modified way to achieve the best configuration for the component-css architecture.
+Below are the major elements used either fully or in a modified way to achieve the best configuration for the CCSS architecture.

 ##### SMACSS
 SMACSS stands for Scalable and Modular Architecture for CSS.
 It is more of a style guide than a rigid framework.
-Read about [SMACSS](http://smacss.com) for background on the structure as component css uses it.
+Read about [SMACSS](http://smacss.com) for background on the structure as CCSS uses it.

 ##### BEM